Introduction

 - Human Rights: Ensuring that intelligence collection activities do not violate fundamental human rights, including freedom of speech, expression, and association.

-III.
 Steps in Developing an Intelligence Collection Plan

 A. Assessing Intelligence Requirements